a-ast/akeneo-amqp-publisher/README.md

 # Akeneo Import

-Akeneo Import is a library that simplifies data import to Akeneo PIM.
+Akeneo Import simplifies data import to Akeneo PIM.

 Using this library you can create easy-to-use commands to modify product data and related PIM entities like categories.
-It supports synchronous import via Akeneo API or asynchronous import using a message broker like RabbitMQ.
+It supports synchronous import via Akeneo API or asynchronous import using message brokers like RabbitMQ.

 ## How you can use it

-* Import from external systems (legacy PIM or regular data provider).
+* Import from external systems (legacy PIM or regular data providers).
 * Mass media file import.
 * Import from older Akeneo versions.
 * Data generation for testing, local development or performance benchmarking.